codio-templates/Onboarding-Quick-Start/.guides/content/Viewing-your-materials-19b7.md

-You may view your course using special student accounts that Codio creates for you.
+You may view your course using the special student accounts Codio creates for you.
 There are three special test student accounts that allows you to switch between a teacher view and a student view.

 - Select your Codio class.
 - Click on the **Students** tab near the top of the page.